webexpoprague/content/output/sessions-data.md

 ## Talk Description

-Working with the next generation in an IT school offers a unique perspective on how young people engage with technology, problem-solving, and well-being.
-Even as you push them to think independently, use tech ethically, and adapt — they often face challenges that mirror those in the professional world.
-In this talk, Markéta shares real experiences from the classroom, exploring the struggles, successes, and unexpected lessons that resonate beyond education.
-Expect honest stories, insights on resilience, and a fresh perspective on navigating the ever-changing tech landscape.
+Strategic KPI planning.
+Aligning short &amp; long-term goals in marketing.
+Don’t let your marketing team head in the wrong direction.
+Only to be surprised when the results don’t match your expectations.
+This session dives into how to effectively set and align short-term and long-term KPIs to ensure clarity, accountability, and real business impact.
+Featuring case studies from internal teams and agency collaborations.

 ## Tags

-AI &amp; ML &amp; Bots, Business &amp; Growth, Future of Work, Sustainability &amp; Ethics
+Business &amp; Growth, Data, Marketing, Performance

 ## Session Focused on

-Web Development: 60%, Design & UX: 0%, Marketing: 0%, Business: 60%
+Web Development: 0%, Design & UX: 0%, Marketing: 100%, Business: 100%

 ## Session Presenter

-Markéta Fibigerová
+Tomáš Schwarz

 ## Session Presenter Bio

-Markéta is an innovator in education, an entrepreneur, and an IT expert.
-Named as one of the top 20 Czech innovators in 2020, she became a founding member of an IT company while still studying at Charles University.
-After more than 15+ years of hands-on experience in software development, she founded a secondary school in 2018, teaching all aspects of technology, well-being, and resilience.
-Markéta is also a passionate back-country skier, mountaineer and climber, mom of two teenagers and a devoted master to a hyperactive border collie.
+Tomáš is a performance-driven marketing strategist and the co-founder of Upster, a digital agency focused on scalable growth.
+He specialises in data-backed strategies, performance marketing, and business acceleration.
+With a strong analytical mindset and a passion for measurable results, Tomáš helps brands grow faster and smarter — combining data insights, digital tools, and creative execution to maximize ROI.

 ## Session Details

 ### Date

-May 29, 2025 1:20 pm
+May 28, 2025 3:20 pm

 ### Duration